Open-CSP/WikiSearchFront/README.md

 # WSSearchFront

-a vue.js frontend for WSSearch
+A vue.js front-end for WSSearch

-Build version! for 1.31 and 135
+Pre build version tested on MediaWiki 1.31 and 1.35

-example
+example config
 ```
 {{#WSSearchFrontend:
 |size=10